On the Low (Burna Boy song)

-“On the Low” is a song by Nigerian singer and songwriter Burna Boy.
-It was released on November 16, 2018, as the second single from his fourth studio album, African Giant (2019).
+"On the Low" is a song by Nigerian singer and songwriter Burna Boy.
+It was released on 16 November 2018, as the second single from his fourth studio album, African Giant.
 The song was produced by Nigerian record producer Kel-P.

 Music video

 The official music video for "On The Low" premiered alongside the release of the song on 16 November 2018.

-The music video, directed by Meji Alabi, uses long, sweeping shots to tell a love story, adding a visual narrative to the song.
+Directed by Meji Alabi, it uses long, sweeping shots to tell a love story, adding a visual narrative to the song.